 Aloe Vera

-The use of Aloe Vera is common in treating sunburns.
-But amazingly, this is also an effective remedy to treat heartburn.
-Just drink a glass of Aloe Vera juice to calm your esophagus.
+Aloe vera is commonly used to treat sunburns.
+Amazingly, it is also an effective remedy for heartburn.
+Just drink a glass of aloe vera juice to calm your esophagus.
 This can limit inflammation and avoid irritation in the long run.
-Since this is a natural remedy, it does not aggravate acid reflux.
+Since it is a natural remedy, it does not aggravate acid reflux.

 Apple or Banana

-Eating a banana or an apple a day will keep the heartburn away.
-These fruits contain natural antacids that can relieve and prevent the onset of acid reflux.
-It can also prevent other symptoms of heartburn too.
+Eating a banana or an apple a day will prevent heartburn.
+These fruits contain natural antacids that can relieve and prevent the onset of acid reflux and other heartburn symptoms.

 Apple Cider Vinegar